The technical documentation of the Medical Devices Regulation

 How and when is compliance with EN standards required?

-Harmonised standards are EN standards whose reference numbers have been published in the Official Journal of the EU.
+Harmonized standards are EN standards whose reference numbers have been published in the Official Journal of the EU.
 They justify the presumption of conformity with the essential requirements of the various EU regulations.
-The declaration of conformity shall contain a list of the harmonised standards applied as part of the technical documentation.
+The declaration of conformity shall contain a list of the harmonized standards applied as part of the technical documentation.

-Examples of harmonised standards for medical implants published in the EU Official Journal are:
+Examples of harmonized standards for medical implants published in the EU Official Journal are:

 • EN 556-2:2015 "Sterilization of medical devices"